NickJordan1/lab-01/README.md

     * Manipulate files

 The goal of this game is to find Prof. Luman's cat wherever it lives in your `container`'s `file system`!
 This is randomly generated on each build, so no two users' experiences will be the same.

+* At any time, type `rules` in the terminal to display the message given at container start-up

 Back on your local machine: